0chain/0chain/local/build_0chain.md

 ```shell
 /usr/bin/ld: warning: libgflags.so.2.2, needed by /usr/local/lib/librocksdb.so, not found (try using -rpath or -rpath-link)
 ```
-Still working at this but `gflags` seems to be built with shared libs off by default.
+Still working on this but `gflags` seems to be built with shared libs off by default.